-Crab Salad is the ultimate seafood delicacy, made budget-friendly with imitation crab.
-Loaded with crunchy celery, a creamy dressing and citrus for a refreshing flavor!
+Crab Salad is the ultimate seafood delicacy, made budget-friendly with a bland of imitation crab, vegetables, and herbs.
+This is a quick and easy dish that is also loaded with crunchy celery, a creamy dressing, and citrus for a refreshing flavor!

-Crab Salad is easily one of the easiest salad recipes that you can make at home.
-With fresh ingredients, you can serve this dish at any time of the day as a meal or a side dish.
+This recipe is probably one of the easiest salad recipes that you can make at home.
+With fresh ingredients, such as celery, fresh dill, and mayo you can serve it at any time of the day as a main meal or a side dish.

-I particularly like making this dish during the summer season.
-During picnics, it is so easy to carry, and you can make a large amount to accommodate every friend and family.
+I particularly like making it during the summer season.
+The creamy dressing topped with tangy lemon juice is the ultimate go-to dish for any occasion.
+Also, during picnics, it is so easy to carry, and you can make a large amount to accommodate every friend and family.

-- Prepare seafood meat.
-Flake crab meat or you could also slice it into sticks, according to preference.
+- Prepare the seafood meat.
+Start by flaking the crab meat or you could also slice it into sticks, according to preference.

-- Chop ingredients.
-Chop celery, fresh dill, and red onions finely.
-Also, chop some green onions if you want to add it for garnish.
+- Chop the ingredients.
+Next using a sharp knife, chop the veggies.
+I highly recommend finely chopping the celery, fresh dill, and red onions.
+This way, when you add the mayo they integrate and absorb really well the flavors.
+Also, chop some green onions if you want to add them for garnish.

 - Combine.
 In a large bowl, combine all the meat, chopped ingredients, mayonnaise, lemon juice, and seasoning which must include the following: paprika, Old Bay seasoning, garlic powder, salt, and pepper.
-Toss and stir gently until well combined.
+Then, toss and stir gently until well combined.

 - Serve.
 Top off with a fine amount of fresh dill or green onions as desired.
 Let it chill.
 Then serve.

-- For a spicier kick, add green or red bell peppers.
+- Spicy: For a spicier kick, add freshly chopped jalapeno peppers.

 They are mostly sold as sticks that are designed to look like the shape of crab legs, hence their name.